Best Things to Do in Akihabara, Tokyo

 Gachapon is a type of vending machine found in metro areas throughout Tokyo.
 During your Akihabara sightseeing tour, you’ll likely pass quite a few Gachapon machines.

-Gachapon ueno.jpg
+Gachapon Capsules

 Instead of dispensing food or beverages, the machines dispense various small toys.
 As you may imagine, the toys mostly relate to anime and manga culture.
+Even if you don’t intend to keep the price, inserting a few yen and watching the prize pop out of the machine is a must-do activity while in Akihabara.

 Get a unique view of Akihabara via Go-Kart

-As you zip around the streets in the miniature vehicle, you’ll pass some of the top points of interest in Akihabara.
-To make the ride even more entertaining, consider wearing a costume.
+Inspired by Mario Kart, go-kart rentals have become a common activity when seeking out a little fun while exploring Akihabara.
+As you zip around the streets in the miniature vehicle, you’ll pass many of the top points of interest in Akihabara.
+To make the ride even more entertaining, you can even wear a costume with one of your favorite characters!

 Keep in mind that you need an international driver’s license and have to be over the age of 18.
 The go-karts must comply with the local road safety laws and regulations.

-Best hotels in Akihabara: Where to stay for sightseeing
+Recommended hotels in Akihabara for sightseeing

 • ICI Hotel Asakusabashi by RELIEF: Located off of the main streets of Akihabara, this budget-friendly hotel offers comfortable rooms in a location well-placed to take on the top points of interest in Akihabara.